 LSSNY has been strengthening lives, families and communities for more than 125 years.
 The organization lends support in the areas of hunger prevention, youth education, immigrant and refugee services, disaster response, residential, child and family services, and elder care, among others.
-The LSSNY CPE site is located in Brooklyn serving the mentally disabled, ex-offenders, homeless, and homeless persons working with limited incomes.
+The LSSNY CPE site was located in Brooklyn, serving the mentally disabled, ex-offenders, homeless, and homeless persons working with limited incomes.

 Seafarers International House (www.sihnyc.org)

 In addition to a ministry of hospitality at its Manhattan site, as well as advocacy for the immigrant in New York, SIH is a maritime ministry agency that provides global mission outreach to seafarers who come to New York ports from all over the world, primarily through a workplace ministry of shipboard visitation.

 Wartburg Adult Care Community (www.wartburg.org)

 Located in Mt.
 Vernon, New York, Wartburg provides long-term skilled nursing, short-term rehabilitation, adult day care, and outpatient and home health care services for the elderly and other populations needing such services.
 Most recently, Wartburg has become a site where both CPE and seminary internship is concurrently being served as a pilot project through the Alliance and in cooperation with the agency, parish and seminary.

 In addition to member agencies that participate in the CPE program, the following member agencies serve in specialized counseling services and offer a full host of programs to help people experiencing personal hardships in their growth and healing process.

 This center has just celebrated its 25th year of mission and ministry and has enjoyed growth in providing counseling services to people of all ages, groups and families.
 Centers are available throughout the Metropolitan NY area.
 The main office and service center is located in Mineola, NY.